JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 ### Walkthrough

+Ensure Bitcoin Core is running, and synced.
+(Your version of Bitcoin Core must be compiled with wallet support).

 Double click the binary to run it, or go to the `/scripts` subdirectory and run `python joinmarket-qt.py` (make sure you're in the venv, go back to the README quick install instructions if you don't know what that means).